 Human Capital Development (3)

 Organizational performance depends on a variety of factors, many of which involve the human element, or human capital.
 This course begins with an overview of talent management, the process by which to recruit, develop, and retain the best talent for meeting organizational objectives.
 We then examine root issues of performance problems and recommended actions.
-Approximately the last half of the course is focused on the design, implementation, and assessment of employee training and development efforts, as they fit into that broader context of talent management and performance management.
+The last half of the course is focused on the design, implementation, and assessment of employee training and development efforts as they fit into that broader context of talent management and performance management.
 Additional related topics include employee resistance to change and ethical concerns in both content and process of training.

 Independent Study in Human Resource Management (3)